What is Help to Buy?

 The surviving co-owner, who then owns the home in full

 Another person named in your will, who could inherit your share in the property

 If you own your property by yourself, your share in it is passed to the person named as beneficiary in your will.
-If you used the equity loan scheme, they will also be responsible for paying the rest of the loan back.
+They will also be responsible for paying the rest of the equity loan back.

 They can sell your home or keep it in their name if they can afford the mortgage and loan payments.